IIITBhopal/MetaData/README.md

 # MetaData
 Data about data :)

-This repository contains the data about the Institute's activity and presence in github.
+This repository contains the data about the Institute's activity and presence in GitHub.

 It is also meant to be a guide and introduction forum for the members.

 # Objectives

-The objective of the Institute's open source programs is to foster the coding culture in the institute and thereby produce excellent pieces of code as a by-product which would prove to be useful to the larger community of open source software.
+The objective of the Institute's open-source programs is to foster the coding culture in the institute and thereby produce excellent pieces of code as a by-product which would prove to be useful to the larger community of open-source software.

 Further objectives regarding the projects can be found in the Objectives directory (to be uploaded) of this repository.